meshtastic/meshtastic/docs/developers/device/device-api.md

 - Read a User from "user" - to get the username for this node
 - Read a MyNodeInfo from "mynode" to get information about this local device
 - Read a series of NodeInfo packets to build the phone's copy of the current NodeDB for the mesh
-- Read a endConfig packet that indicates that the entire state you need has been sent.
+- Read a endConfig packet that indicates that the entire state you need has been sent
 - Read a series of MeshPackets until it returns empty to get any messages that arrived for this node while the phone was away

 For definitions (and documentation) on FromRadio, ToRadio, MyNodeInfo, NodeInfo and User protocol buffers see [mesh.proto](https://github.com/meshtastic/Meshtastic-protobufs/blob/master/mesh.proto)